 “You can make everything clean and tomorrow it’s dirty again, so why do it?
 Or don’t do it too often.
 I like to read.
 So now I just pick up a book I want to read and leave all the other things.”

 People who drink in moderation are happier than people who don’t drink at all.

 Just as above, no suprise here.
-While – at least in Germany – the soft drink world seems to be catching up a bit,1 most of the finest cold beverages ever created contain alcohol.
+While – at least in Germany – the soft drink world seems to be catching up a bit, ((In case it’s different where you live, a growing market is emerging here for artisanal/alternative soft drinks, often based on organic or uncommon ingredients; some even manage to significantly reduce the use of sugar (or high fructose corn syrup).
+Much better than Coca-Cola.)) most of the finest cold beverages ever created contain alcohol.
 Enjoying these in good company certainly raises the spirit (and occasionally leads to interesting stories, too).
 For starters, I’d recommend a glass of Zacapa 23 after a good meal.